 The GeoServices REST Specification

-In 2010, the proprietary GIS software company Esri released an open document called the GeoServices REST Specification (now the GeoServices API) describing the request and response patterns used by default for its ArcGIS for Server web services.
-(Although I mentioned that you can enable OGC communication on an ArcGIS for Server service, this option is not the default.)
+In 2010, the proprietary GIS software company Esri released an open document called the GeoServices REST Specification (now the GeoServices API) describing the request and response patterns used by default for its ArcGIS Server web services.
+(Although I mentioned that you can enable OGC communication on an ArcGIS Server service, this option is not the default.)

 The GeoServices REST Specification uses a RESTful pattern of communication with the web services.
 Whereas the OGC services offer a simple list of methods that typically return XML (when they're not returning an image), REST exposes information in a navigable hierarchy of URLs that can return focused packets of HTML, JSON, images, or other data types.
 For example, using REST and the GeoServices REST specification, you can invoke http://<server>/MapServer/layers/ to get a list of layers in a map service and

-Although ArcGIS for Server had already been using this pattern of communication for several years, Esri eventually placed the specification online as an open document so that developers would feel encouraged (or at least legally allowed) to implement clients and servers supporting this pattern.
+Although ArcGIS Server had already been using this pattern of communication for several years, Esri eventually placed the specification online as an open document so that developers would feel encouraged (or at least legally allowed) to implement clients and servers supporting this pattern.

 Some controversy around the specification erupted in 2013 when a slightly modified version of the document (with the Esri references scrubbed out) was submitted to a vote for adoption as an OGC specification.
 Proponents, including Esri, argued that the OGC lacked a nimble, RESTful alternative to the W*S specifications (this lesson previously linked to a 2013 Esri User Conference Q & A item elaborating this argument, but this document has since been taken offline).
 Opponents expressed concern about functional overlap with existing service types, and claimed that OGC adoption of the specification would give Esri an unfair advantage in competing for contracts.
 The uproar was significant enough to get the specification pulled from the voting process.

 Although the GeoServices REST Specification is not an OGC specification, I am mentioning it in this lesson as an example of a specification that was voluntarily made open by a proprietary software vendor for the purposes of encouraging interoperability and the proliferation of the vendor's platform.
-It is likely that you will encounter this specification at some point in your career if you do any development with web services that somebody has hosted on ArcGIS for Server.
+It is likely that you will encounter this specification at some point in your career if you do any development with web services that somebody has hosted on ArcGIS Server.